vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Āśvinakr̥tya_-Vide KR 301-397, VKK 343-458, NS 144-192, SMK 287–373, KT 444-447.
 This month has numerous observances and festivals.
 The important ones will be separately entered in the list.
 A few lesser ones are noted here.
 V. Dh. ( 90.
 24-25 ) provides that by donating ghee everyday in this month, a man pleases Aśvins and becomes handsome and by feeding brāhmaṇas with cow's milk (and its products ) he secures a kingdom.
 On śu.
 1 there is mother's father's śrāddha by a grandson whose father is alive (vide H. of Dh. vol. IV p.
 533 ); on that day also begins Navarātra; on śu.
 4 worship of Satī (Pārvati who threw herself in a lake on that date ) with arghya, flowers &c. and honour is to be paid to chaste women, mother, sister and other women whose husbands are alive ( KKN 404, KR 348 ); on śu.
 5 nāgas made of kuśa grass and Indrāṇi are to be worshipped ( NA 47, KR 348 ); in bright half on a tithi with an auspicious nakṣatra and muhūrta going to field having ripe crops with music and dance, one should offer homa and should eat the new corn with curds as also new grapes (KKN 405, KR 303 ); in Śukla pakṣa when there is nakṣatra Svāti Uccaiḥśravas (Sun's horse ) first carried the Sun and hence he and one's horses should be honoured by an owner of horses ( KKN 407, KR 347 ); in śu. pakṣa on Mūla one should invite Sarasvati, establish her on Pūrvāṣāḍhā in books, offer oblations to her on Uttarāṣāḍhā and take leave of her on Śravaṇa and one should not read, teach or write during these days (NS 171, SmK 352, PC 73).
 In Tamil lands Sarasvatī-pūjā in books on Aśv. śu.
 9; Tulāmāsa (Āśv.) is sacred for bath in Kāverī river; and on Amāvāsyā there is a special bath in Kaveri river.

 _Āṣāḍha-kṛtya_-KR 196-218, KT 434-437, VKK 283–292, NS 101-109; SMK 137-148.
 Some of the smaller observances of Āṣāḍha are mentioned here.
 Ekabhakta vrata for whole month ( SMK 137, KR 196 ); gift of sandals, umbrella, salt and myrobalans (v.
 1. 'new kambala') to a brāhmaṇa for securing favour of Vāmana (avatāra ) on the first or on some convenient day of Aṣāḍha; on śu.
 2. if there is Puṣya nakṣatra, Rathotsava of Kṛṣṇa, Balarāma and Subhadrā (TT 29, NS 101, SMK 137 ); on śu.
-7 (fast on 6th and) worship of Sun called Vivasvat who appeared on Pūrvāṣāḍhā that day (KKN 390, SmK 138 ); on 8th image of Devi that killed Mahiṣāsura should be bathed with turmeric water and camphor and sandalwood paste, and feast to brāhmaṇas and maidens full of sweet dishes and tasty liquids and lamps lighted; NA 56, SmK 138; as to 9th see under Ubhayanavami; on tenth Varalaksmīvrata (very important in Tamil country ) and worship on a _kalaśa_; as to 11th and 12th vide under these words; Full Moon is very holy and gifts must be made ( Rāmāyaṇa q. by KR 214 ); if there be Uttarāṣāḍhā nakṣatra on Pūrṇimā worship of ten Viśvedevas (KKN 393, KR 213 and H. of Dh. vol. IV p.
+7 (fast on 6th and) worship of Sun called Vivasvat who appeared on Pūrvāṣāḍhā that day (KKN 390, SmK 138 ); on 8th image of Devi that killed Mahiṣāsura should be bathed with turmeric water and camphor and sandalwood paste, and feast to brāhmaṇas and maidens full of sweet dishes and tasty liquids and lamps lighted; NA 56, SmK 138; as to 9th see under Ubhayanavami; on tenth VaraLakṣmīvrata (very important in Tamil country ) and worship on a _kalaśa_; as to 11th and 12th vide under these words; Full Moon is very holy and gifts must be made ( Rāmāyaṇa q. by KR 214 ); if there be Uttarāṣāḍhā nakṣatra on Pūrṇimā worship of ten Viśvedevas (KKN 393, KR 213 and H. of Dh. vol. IV p.
 457 ); gift of food on Pūrṇimā gives inexhaustible merit (V. Dh.); on Pūrṇimā ascetics to shave and perform Vyāsapūjā (NS 109, SMK 144-146 ); on dark 8 Vināyakapūjā (KKN 390, KR 198); Āṣ.
 Kṛ.
 8 is Manvādi tithi.

 _Induvrata_---58th of the 60 saṁvatsara-vratas m. in KKV 451 (one verse which is Mat.
 101. 80 and is quoted from Pad. by HV II.
 883).
 One has to honour a householder and his wife three times a day and give a cow at end of the year.